New Mexico AG sues Google for collecting personal data of school children

 In September last year, Google’s YouTube video service was asked to pay $170 million to the Federal Trade Commission to settle allegations that it broke federal law by collecting personal information about children.

 Social media companies have been facing regulatory scrutiny globally over their policies and data monitoring practices particularly for children.
-Earlier this month, Facebook Inc said it plans to add new tools and features for parental control in its messaging app for users under the age of 13.
+Earlier this month, Facebook Inc (FB.O) said it plans to add new tools and features for parental control in its messaging app for users under the age of 13.

 Reporting by Amal S in Bengaluru; Editing by Shailesh Kuber